sales-and-marketing

 Trade show coordinators face 25% automation risk in 2024.
 AI helps with logistics, but managing vendors, last-minute crises, and live events keeps humans essential.

 25% automation risk.
-If you coordinate trade shows for a living, AI is not coming for your job -- but it is definitely coming for your spreadsheets.
+If you coordinate trade shows for a living, AI is not coming for your job -- but it is definitely coming for your spreadsheets, your vendor emails, your registration reconciliations, and a whole slate of administrative work that has historically eaten 30-40 hours out of every event week.

 What AI Can Handle

 Booth logistics and vendor coordination sits at 25% automation rate.
 [Fact] AI tools are making real inroads here.
-Event management platforms now use algorithms to optimize floor plans, match exhibitors with booth locations based on traffic flow data, automate vendor communications, and generate logistics timelines.
+Event management platforms now use algorithms to optimize floor plans, match exhibitors with booth locations based on traffic flow data from prior years, automate vendor communications, and generate logistics timelines that synchronize freight arrival, electrical hookups, drayage, security sweeps, and tear-down crews.
 If your day involves sending confirmation emails, tracking shipments, or building event schedules, AI assistants can handle much of that routine work.

 Beyond the core task, AI helps with attendee registration analysis, lead scoring for exhibitors, budget tracking, and post-event ROI reporting.
-Marketing automation tools can personalize attendee communications at scale.
-Chatbots handle routine exhibitor questions about setup times and specifications.
+Marketing automation tools can personalize attendee communications at scale -- segmenting registrants by industry, seniority, geography, and prior attendance, then triggering tailored email sequences that used to require a dedicated marketing coordinator.
+Chatbots handle routine exhibitor questions about setup times, freight delivery windows, electrical specifications, lead retrieval rentals, and Wi-Fi access -- queries that historically consumed two hours a day of coordinator time during pre-event ramp.

 Why Events Need People